Ken Boyer: Personal life

 Boyer married Kathleen Oliver in April 1952.
-The couple had four children – Susie, David (born December 28, 1955), Danny (born August 1, 1959), and Janie – but eventually divorced; David was drafted by the Cardinals in 1974 and played in their farm system until 1978.
-Boyer died from cancer in St. Louis on Tuesday September 7, 1982, at the age of 51; he had undergone laetrile treatments in Mexico in an attempt to fight the disease.
+The couple had four children—Susie, David, Danny, and Janie—but eventually divorced.
+David was drafted by the Cardinals in 1974 and played in their farm system until 1978.
+Boyer died from cancer in St. Louis on September 7, 1982, at the age of 51.
+He had undergone laetrile treatments in Mexico in an attempt to fight the disease.
 He was buried in Friends Cemetery in Purcell, Missouri.
 He was survived by 12 of his 13 siblings, and by his four children.